-Greg Guldin is a senior applied anthropologist with extensive expertise in social development policies, projects, and performance assessments in many regions, and especially in Asia and Russia.
+Dr. Greg Guldin is a senior applied anthropologist with extensive expertise in social development policies, projects, and performance assessments in many regions.
+Greg’s experience has been multi-faceted, and includes:

-Dr. Guldin has led and coordinated multi-cultural project and research teams for numerous international development projects, and has decades of experiences working with government ministries and agencies—from the Education Ministry, to the Finance Ministry, to the Highways Department—and has a strong appreciation for the need to work within the system and to pay close attention to inter and intra-agency connections.
+Dr. Guldin has led and coordinated multi-cultural project and research teams for numerous international development projects, and has decades of experiences working with both the public and private sectors—and has a strong appreciation for the need to work within the system and to pay close attention to inter and intra-agency connections.

 Marcus Bjoerkqvist has substantial experience in project coordination and report production, having worked in the private sector in numerous European countries.
 Mr. Bjoerkqvist serves CCCS as Executive Coordinator, with responsibilities in communications management, company administration, document production and management, and project bid preparations, as well as coordinating and evaluating research projects.

 Lara Korablinova is an Indigenous Peoples and social development consultant based in St. Petersburg, Russia.
 As the first Coordinator of the Indigenous Peoples’ Program for the Sakhalin II project, Ms. Korablinova was a key player in facilitating Sakhalin Energy Investment Corporation’s (SEIC) relations with Indigenous Peoples and has been part of training initiatives on stakeholder engagement and international “best practice” standards for social policy for international entities such as Shell International and the European Bank for Reconstruction and Development.